dgoscn/teste-back-end/README.md

  0.0.0.0:3000/events
 ```

-At this route, if you prefer, open you Chrome Console via F12.
-You will see some erros, but focus in the last.
+At this route, if you prefer, open your Chrome Console via F12 or fn F12.
+You will see some erros, but focus in the last one.
 At you first access you will see the UIID, TIMESTAMP and URL accessed by the user at the time.

 ### Acknowledgment
 Thank you iCasei team for the especifications about the project